 If your performance is at a plateau, even though you’ve maxed out all training possibilities, sports-vision training might be just the resource to help you break through.

-Two easy exercises Thomas A. Wilson, OD, recommends to improve vision for sports-related activity.
+Three easy exercises Thomas A. Wilson, OD, recommends to improve vision for sports-related activity.

 Purpose: To integrate eye movements and motor response in all regions of your gaze